Web Development

 Application Load Balancers (ALBs)

-ECS seamlessly integrates with Application Load Balancers (ALBs), which provide advanced routing, SSL termination, and load balancing capabilities at the application layer.
+ECS integrates directly with Application Load Balancers (ALBs), which handle routing, SSL termination, and load balancing at the application layer.
 ALBs distribute incoming HTTP and HTTPS traffic to ECS services based on flexible routing rules and target groups.

 Network Load Balancers (NLBs)

-For TCP and UDP traffic, ECS leverages Network Load Balancers (NLBs), which offer ultra-low latency and high throughput.
-NLBs are ideal for applications that require extreme performance and scalability, such as gaming, streaming, and IoT platforms.
+For TCP and UDP traffic, ECS uses Network Load Balancers (NLBs), which deliver ultra-low latency and high throughput.
+NLBs suit applications that demand extreme performance and scale, such as gaming, streaming, and IoT platforms.

 Best Practices for Service Discovery and Load Balancing in ECS